leonren1000/Virophage/README.md

-APCS README

-HEADER - ìVirophageî
+# Virophage

-By Max Ovsiankin & Leon Ren - Period 1, 5/7/14
+By Max Ovsiankin & Leon Ren, 5/7/14

 1. Description
    1. What does it do?
       1. Real-Time-Strategy Game
       2. NON-INFINITE Hexagonal grid
-         1. Every cell can be ëoccupiedí by only one player
+         1. Every cell can be ‚Äòoccupied‚Äô by only one player
          2. Each cell has an energy level -- this is changed by the player, and reset when a cell is taken
          3. Energy can be transferred between cells
-         4. Goal is to eliminate all of your opponentís occupied cells
+         4. Goal is to eliminate all of your opponent‚Äôs occupied cells
          5. At the start of the game, the map is randomly generated with several dead cells, these are colored black
       3. Player-Vs-Player combat
          1. Each player starts with occupying some number of cells